-Whether slimming down for summer or avoiding winter weight gain, CNK has 20 Fat Loss Foods to keep you feeling firm all year long.
+Whether slimming down for summer or simply wanting to look better naked, CNK has 20 Fat Loss Foods to keep you feeling firm all year long.
 Say good-bye to fad diets, weight loss drugs and quick-fix injections.
 There’s no need to torture or deprive yourself to achieve a fabulous physique.
-Learn how to include these figure-friendly foods into your daily diet to minimize your waistline, while maximizing your overall health.
-Each food has been carefully chosen to prevent insulin spikes, increase metabolism, curb cravings and support permanent weight loss.
+Learn how to include these figure-friendly foods into your daily diet to minimize your waistline, while maximizing your health.
+Each food has been carefully chosen to boost metabolism, curb cravings and support permanent weight loss.

 Although these foods help reduce body fat, it’s still important to follow a healthy nutrition program.
 Steer clear of foods that inhibit fat loss, such as: sugars, artificial sweeteners, refined carbohydrates, processed products and alcoholic beverages.
 Starchy vegetables like potatoes and grains should be enjoyed in extreme moderation until your desired body composition is achieved.
 For even faster results, healthy lifestyle practices should also be implemented, such as getting plenty of sleep, keeping stress levels low and including safe exercise.

-High in acetic acid, ACV lowers a food’s glycemic load, improves digestion, prevents overeating and increases satiety.
-Enjoy 2 TB of raw, unfiltered AVC in 2 TB of water before meals.
-ACV is also great added to sautéed cabbage.
+High in acetic acid, ACV supports blood sugar, improves digestion, prevents overeating and increases satiety.
+Enjoy 2 TB of raw ACV in water before meals.
+ACV is delicious added to sautéed cabbage.

-Packed with a one-two punch of monounsaturated fat (especially oleic acid) and fiber to boost metabolism and support overall health, avocados are a superfood you definitely want to include.
+Packed with a one-two punch of monounsaturated fat (especially oleic acid) and fiber to boost metabolism and support overall health, avocados are a superfood to include.
 Enjoy avocados sprinkled with sea salt, made into guacamole or added to omelets, salads, dressings, salsas, or smoothies.

-Loaded with polyphenols that support fat loss and fiber that helps prevent spikes in insulin, blueberries are excellent enjoyed as a snack with roasted nuts, added to salads for sweetness or with creme fraiche for a healthier dessert.
+Loaded with polyphenols that support fat loss and fiber that helps prevent insulin spikes, blueberries are excellent enjoyed as a snack with nuts, added to salads or with creme fraiche for a healthier dessert.